Why is There Damp Under Floorboards?

 Damp is a huge problem when it comes to property care.
-The fact of the matter is that damp can make its way into your property via any exterior wall, or even develop thanks to an overabundance of condensation in some cases.
-A big question a lot of people might have then is why is there damp under the floorboards of their property?
+The fact is that damp can make its way into your property via any exterior wall, or even develop thanks to an overabundance of condensation in some cases.
+A big question that you and many others might have is why is there damp under the floorboards of their property?

 The answer might be a little more complicated than you might have hoped – but the good news is that in most cases a trained specialist who understands both the diagnostic and treatment side of damp surveying will be able to help you find the root cause of the problem and assist you in solving it.

 So, no more preamble; here are the most common reasons why you might find damp under the floorboards in a property, and how you might go about getting it removed.

 The Most Common Reasons Damp Gets Under Floorboards

 Damp, by its very definition, is moisture.
 So, right away you should be able to understand that the key reason that damp has taken root underneath your floorboards is due to moisture that has permeated into the floorboards (or what lies beneath), and it’s the source of that moisture that is causing the damp.

 There are a couple of main reasons that could be the chief reason for damp appearing under your floorboards.
 We will run through them here, and it may well be the case that you easily recognise one of them as the reason your property has damp.

 Want professional advice and help with damp?

 Rising damp is one of the main causes of damp appearing under floorboards on the ground floor of a property.
 Rising damp occurs most commonly when moisture enters the properties various constructive elements – most commonly masonry.

 Usually the moisture will permeate the brickwork, and travel upwards through the masonry thanks to capillary action, this is what gives it the name rising damp.
 Typically, the moisture enters the constructive materials through the earth that the property has been built on, and can usually be down to a fault in the construction allowing the damp to enter.